joacs0/DiscordWebhookSpammer/README.md

 ### Usage
 ---
 ```
-run run.bat for install requeriments and run the program
+Run setup.bat for install requirements and run the program
 ```